enzo-project/enzo-dev/doc/manual/source/parameters/problemtypes.rst

     Whether to use ramped ICs or not.
 Default: 1 ``KHRampWidth`` (external)
     The width in y-space of the transition ramp.
-Default: 0.05
+Default: 0.05 ``KHRandomSeed`` (external)
+    The seed for the Mersennes random number generator.
+This is only used in the case of the KHRamp=0 ICs.
+By using the same seed from one run to the next, one can reproduce previous behavior with identical parameter files.
+Default: 123456789

 .. _noh_param: